bvssvni/javascript-links/README.md

 javascript-links
 ================

 A page for storing urls in urls.
+LGPL license.